 Present: Generating predictions and evaluating performance of multiple linear regression model

 In Exercise 3, Generating predictions and evaluating performance of simple linear regression model we learned how to generate predictions and evaluate the performance of a simple linear regression model using a variety of methods.
 To reduce the code redundancy, we will evaluate the performance of our multiple linear regression model using the metrics in step 4 of Exercise 3, Generating predictions and evaluating performance of simple linear regression model and we will determine if the multiple linear regression model performed better or worse in relation to the simple linear regression model.

+Note:

+Continuing from Exercise 4

 Generate predictions on the test data using all of the features